-I am the co-founder of The Fellowship: Black Male Educators for Social Justice.
+I am one of the many co-founders of The Fellowship: Black Male Educators for Social Justice.
 My personal favorite Black male educator?
 That’s easy.
 Mr. Brian Freeland, 7th grade social studies.
 His approach to education felt radical.
 What happened in that classroom was more than just school — it was life.

 Sure, he taught us the content we needed to know for an exam, but he also taught us about materialism and sweatshops.
 He challenged us on youth culture and what we thought we believed in.
 He pushed us to study indigenous cultures and their modern day struggles.
 In most schools and classrooms, you get a great book, and the teachers teach the book.
 But he challenged us to think beyond texts and about the world.